 New Jersey bans roughly 65 assault weapon types, models and series and copies of those weapons and uses a one-feature generic test for shotguns.37 Connecticut and New Jersey also ban parts that may be readily assembled into an assault weapon.

 The generic feature tests in other bans, including the expired federal ban, are two-feature tests.
 Hawaii only bans assault pistols, but not assault rifles or shotguns, and both Hawaii and Massachusetts use the definition of “assault weapon” from the expired federal law.
 Hawaii uses the generic feature definition from the federal law, but does not include a list of named weapons.
-Massachusetts and New York use both the federal law’s generic feature definition and its list of named weapons.
+Massachusetts uses both the federal law’s generic feature definition and its list of named weapons.
 Maryland uses its own two-feature test and list of named weapons.

 2. Prohibited Activities: Assault weapon bans vary as to which activities are prohibited.
 California prohibits the broadest range of activities.
 Both California and Connecticut prohibit possession, distribution, importation, transportation, and keeping or offering for sale of assault weapons.26 In addition, California prohibits the manufacture and transfer of assault weapons, while Connecticut also prohibits giving an assault weapon to another person.
 New Jersey and New York laws prohibit the manufacture, transportation, sale, shipping, transfer, disposing and possession of assault weapons.
 Maryland prohibits the possession, sale, offering for sale, transfer, purchase, receipt, or transportation into the state of assault weapons.

 Description of State Regulations Governing Assault Weapons

 1. Minnesota: Minnesota prohibits the possession of “semiautomatic military-style assault weapons” by persons under 18 years of age, as well as other prohibited persons, and imposes additional restrictions on transfers through firearms dealers.